pramond/S13-Long-read-Amplicon-Analysis/README.md

 ---

 ### 0. Background
-Besides the ease, simplicity, speed and relatively lower cost of long-reads generated from 3rd generation sequencing tech, one of the key advantages of longer amplicons lies in its potential of increased taxonomic resolution that cannot be achieved by targeted 16S sub-region sequencing used in short-read sequencing platforms<sup>1</sup>.
-Longer reads also allow significant improvements of genome assemblies<sup>2</sup>.
+Besides the ease, simplicity, speed and relatively lower cost of long-reads generated from third generation sequencing tech, one of the key advantages of longer amplicons lies in its potential of increased taxonomic resolution that cannot be achieved by targeted 16S/18S rRNA gene sub-region sequencing used in short-read sequencing platforms<sup>1</sup>.
+Longer reads also allow for significant improvements of genome assemblies<sup>2</sup>.

 The primary aim of this tutorial is to illustrate the benefits of longer amplicons by comparing the quality of taxonomic assignments of long versus short amplicons of the same sequences.

 <p>&nbsp;</p>

 ### 1. Dataset
-We will work with long-read 16S and 18S amplicon dataset generated from samples taken from the Wadden Sea and Southern Ocean in this practical session.
+We will work with long-read 16S and 18S rRNA gene amplicon datasets generated from samples taken from the Wadden Sea and Southern Ocean in this practical session.

 ![WS_SO_Together](https://user-images.githubusercontent.com/25445935/119269708-5a3b0400-bbf9-11eb-8827-19c438bab66c.png)